kmewrd/Sustain/README.md

 - Make layout responsive to different screen sizes
 - Add helper functions to `utilities`, including an averaging function
 - Make sad path testing more robust
+- Add error handling that displays helpful messages for the user if form fields are entered incorrectly

 ### Design Inspiration
 For this project we sourced design inspiration from Dribble creators: